-As part of our daily practice we observe and assess children's development and learning to inform our future plans.
+As part of our daily practice, we observe and assess children's development and learning to inform our future plans.
 We record our observations in a variety of ways.
 Everyone is encouraged to contribute and discussions take place.
-Significant observations of children's achievements are collated in their own personal learning journey, which is shared with parents.
+Significant observations of children's achievements are collated in their own personal learning journey, which are shared with parents.
 In the autumn and spring terms, parents are invited to attend parents evening and are given an individual learning plan with child's next steps for learning.

-Within the final term of Reception, we provide parents with a report based on their child's development against each of the 17 Early Learning Goals and the characteristics of their learning.
-The parents are then given the opportunity to discuss these judgments with the Reception teacher in preparation for Year 1.
+Within the final term of Reception, we provide parents with a report based on their child's development against each of the 7 areas of learning and the characteristics of their learning.
+Parents are then given the opportunity to discuss these judgments with the Reception teacher in preparation for Year 1.